CyclotronResearchCentre/bidsme/joss_paper/bidsme.md

 Hence, it is relatively easy to expand Bidsme to support new data modalities and formats, simply by creating a new class and defining a handful of low-level functions.
-This allow to quickly include additional data modalities, even if they are not currently supported by BIDS (for example, actigraphy data).
+This allow to quickly include additional data modalities, even if they are not currently supported by BIDS (for example, MEG or actigraphy data).

+# Acknowledgements

+This work and Nikita Beliy were supported by the Fonds National de la Recherche Scientifique (F.R.S.-FNRS, Belgium) through Grant No. EOS 30446199 and the University of Liège.
+Christophe Phillips is supported by the Fonds National de la Recherche Scientifique (F.R.S.-FNRS, Belgium).